 Who This Is For

-I document practices that command attention: makers, nonprofits, and teams driven by curiosity and pride rather than just profit.
+I document practices that command attention: makers, nonprofits, and teams driven by curiosity and pride.
+I’m looking for the work that defines you, regardless of whether you’re just starting or years into the craft.

-• Reality: This is not a "brand shoot."
+Reality: This is not a "brand shoot."
 Do not tidy up.
 Do not put on a show.
-I am interested in the work as it actually is.
+Whether you are at the peak of a project or in the middle of a mess, I am interested in the work as it actually is.

 Smiling elderly man and woman standing together in a vineyard during daytime.